-Easy Instant Pot Black Beans/ Soaked and Unsoaked
+Easy Instant Pot Black Beans / Soaked or Unsoaked

 Whenever someone asks me how to eat healthy on a budget, I always think of beans.
 They’re filling, nutritious, tasty, and dirt cheap.
 They can be the foundation for so many meals, which is why they’re a staple in diets the world over.
 Preparing them, however, can be a turnoff to a lot of home cooks, since they take a while on the stove.
-Enter the Instant Pot, which is one of the quickest routes to a reliably tasty bowl of beans.
+Enter Easy Instant Pot Black Beans, one of the quickest routes to a reliably tasty bowl of beans.

-The first consideration in cooking beans, no matter what method you’re using, is whether or not to soak them first.
+The first consideration in cooking beans is whether or not to soak them first.
 That means immersing them in a generous bowl of water for about eight hours or overnight, during which time they expand.
-Soaking cuts down on cooking time and some believe it improves digestibility (which is thought to decrease the pesky gas that can accompany eating beans).
+Soaking cuts down on cooking time and some believe it improves digestibility (which some folks believe decreases the pesky gas that can accompany eating beans).
 Others say soaking is unnecessary and that the improved digestion (ahem, fewer farts) is an old wives tale.
 I found this to be an enlightening write up on the topic, but overall recommend you do what works best for you.

 Seasoning Instant Pot Black Beans